katblankart/katblankart.github.io/_pages/about.md

 News
 -------
+- **[November 9, 2021]**: The German-American Trade Chamber Midwest invited me as a panelist to discuss about the [Future of Transatlantic Collaboration in Biopharma and MedTech](https://www.linkedin.com/events/6849029159679782912/).
 - **[October 2021]**: I was invited to present my current work on *A hard look at “soft” cost-control measures in healthcare organizations: Evidence from preferred drug policies in Germany* in resarch talks at Lund University, Applied Economics Seminar and Gesundheitsökonomischer Ausschuss, Verein für Socialpolitik, Leibniz-Universität Hannover.
 - **[May 2021]**: I was part of a panel about HEALTH ECONOMICS AND POLICY, [hosted by The Women in Economics Initiative / Fachschaft VWL der Universität Bonn](https://women-in-economics.com/event/health-economics-and-policy-wie-inspire/)
 - **[April 2021]**: I have been nominated for best paper by the Academy of Management, Health Care Management Division, 81th Annual Meeting for my submission "Do soft cost-control measures change productivity? - Preferred statin prescribing in Germany", along with my co-author Daniel Avdic.